Room 265, Legislative Building

 Serving as Minister of Environment from 2003 to 2006, David released the first major biodiversity action plan in Western Canada.
 Other initiatives such as Saskatchewan’s Green Strategy and The Great Sand Hills Land Use Strategy highlight David’s commitment to our province’s built and natural environment.

 David also served as Legislative Secretary for SchoolPlus and in 2002; he was vice-chair of the Premier’s Voluntary Sector Initiative producing the report Saskatchewan’s Voluntary Sector: Reflecting Our Strength.

 Before entering politics, David taught for 18 years in both Saskatoon and rural Saskatchewan.
 He received his Bachelor of Education from the University of Regina (with Distinction, 1982) and his Master’s in Education Administration from the University of Saskatchewan (1996).
 David is currently on leave from the Saskatoon Public School Division where he held many positions within the STF and the Saskatoon Teachers’ Association.

 David has been a volunteer for his local community association, the Saskatchewan SaskTel Jazz Festival, and as a coach of youth football and softball.
 He is a past president of Cross Country Saskatchewan and the Nordic Ski Club of Saskatoon, and loves to cross country ski.

-David is married with three children and two grandchildren.
+David is married with three children and four grandchildren.